 - vaxelfel/eHyperLogLog: HyperLogLog, a distinct values estimator, in Erlang.
 Used for analytics.

-Then, we use a few other dependant repositories that may be used if you have enabled support in the configure script.
+Then, we use a few other dependent repositories that may be used if you have enabled support in the configure script.

-Here are the dependancies for relational database support:
+Here are the dependencies for relational database support:

 Here are the dependencies for Elixir support:

 - elixir-lang/elixir: Used to write ejabberd modules in Elixir programming language.